HoneyryderChuck/rodauth-select-account/README.md

 * `accounts_in_session`: returns all the available accounts in session
 * `require_select_account`: to be used like `require_account`, as a filter to actions that require a user to explicitly select an account before allowing it.

+#### Internationalization (i18n)

+`rodauth-select-account` supports translating all user-facing text found in all pages and forms and buttons, by integrating with [rodauth-i18n](https://github.com/janko/rodauth-i18n).
+Just set it up in your application and `rodauth` configuration.

+Default translations shipping with `rodauth-select-account` can be found [in this directory](https://gitlab.com/honeyryderchuck/rodauth-select-account/-/tree/master/locales).
+If they're not available for the languages you'd like to support, consider getting them translated from the english text, and contributing them to this repository via a Merge Request.

+(This feature is available since `v0.1`.)

 ## Ruby support policy

 The minimum Ruby version required to run `rodauth-select-account` is 2.4 .
 Besides that, it supports all rubies that rodauth and roda support, including JRuby and truffleruby.